Mike Macdonald

-Michael Macdonald (born June 26, 1987) is an American football coach who is the defensive coordinator for the Baltimore Ravens of the National Football League (NFL).
+Michael Macdonald (born June 26, 1987) is an American professional football coach who is the head coach of the Seattle Seahawks of the National Football League (NFL).
+He previously served as the defensive coordinator for the Baltimore Ravens from 2022 to 2023.

+Macdonald attended the University of Georgia, where he began his coaching career as a graduate assistant in 2010.
+He previously served as an assistant coach for the Ravens and at the University of Michigan.

-Early years
+Early life

-Macdonald was born in Boston in 1987.
+Macdonald was born on June 26, 1987, in Boston, Massachusetts.
 He attended Centennial High School in Roswell, Georgia.
 He played baseball and football at Centennial but saw limited action as a senior due to injuries.

-He next attended the University of Georgia where he studied finance and graduated summa cum laude.
-While still a student at Georgia, he also coached high school football at Cedar Shoals High School in Athens, Georgia.
+He next attended the University of Georgia where he studied finance at the Terry College of Business and graduated summa cum laude in 2010.
+He was a member of Sigma Phi Epsilon and, while still a student at Georgia, he also coached high school football at Cedar Shoals High School in Athens, Georgia.